 So we hear a good deal about men avoiding romantic and/or sexual relationships.
 But what about women?

 Some of the causes, of course, are shared.
 Members of both sexes use the phrase mendokusai, which roughly translates as “I can’t be bothered.”

 As in many societies, marriage was once one of the only paths to security for women in Japan.
 Even into the 1980s, men had a reasonable expectation of lifelong employment with a single company followed by retirement on a generous pension.
 Their wives could count on a certain degree of wellbeing from marriage until death.

 Then the Japanese economy exploded and evolved.
-Women’s expectations and goals changed, too—but society (men) in many cases haven’t kept up.
+Women’s expectations and goals changed, too—but society (men) in many cases hasn’t kept up.

 Many Japanese women work and want to keep working, even after they have children.
-Even so, Japan’s National Institute of Population and Social Security Research estimates that married women spend 7x as much time on housework as their husbands.
-(Lest Americans get too self-righteous, note that American women still do an average of 2 more hours of housework daily than American men.)
-Many women follow tradition by taking care of their husbands’ families—a task that, at least in Japanese literature, some mother-in-laws make astoundingly unpleasant.
-No wonder 90% of young, unmarried Japanese women report believing that staying single is preferable to what they imagine marriage to be like”!
+Even so, Japan’s National Institute of Population and Social Security Research estimates that married women spend seven times as much time on housework as their husbands.
+(Lest Americans get too self-righteous, note that American women still do an average of two more hours of housework daily than American men.)
+Many women follow tradition by taking care of their husbands’ families—a task that, at least in Japanese literature, some mothers-in-law make astoundingly unpleasant.
+No wonder 90% of young, unmarried Japanese women report believing that staying single is preferable to what they imagine marriage to be like!
 A character in Mieko Kawakami’s novel Breasts and Eggs fears becoming just another housewife reduced to “free labor with a pussy.”

 (Let me just note here that the right-wing governor of Tokyo responded to Breasts and Eggs by describing it as “unpleasant and hard to listen to.”)